Monsieur Beaucaire (1924 film): Production notes

-Monsieur Beaucaire was produced by Famous Players-Lasky, directed by Sidney Olcott, and distributed by Paramount Pictures.
+Monsieur Beaucaire was produced by Famous Players–Lasky, directed by Sidney Olcott, and distributed by Paramount Pictures.
 It was filmed at Kaufman Astoria Studios in New York City.

 For this film, whose action is set at the court of King Louis XV of France, the atmosphere is resolutely French and French-speaking.
 It is French dancer Paulette Duval's second American picture; the Belgian André Daven, playing the brother of Valentino's character, was hired for his resemblance to the Latin lover; the Nantes-based Georges Barbier designed the 350 costumes.
 The film's dialogues were written in French for more realism.
 Valentino speaks French, as do Bebe Daniels, Lowell Sherman and Sidney Olcott.

 Reception

 Monsieur Beaucaire was part of a series of box office and critical disappointments that plagued Valentino mid-career.
 Although the film did fairly well in big cities, it flopped in smaller locales, and could not exceed the expensive budget Olcott put into the film's production.
 Historians Kevin Brownlow and John Kobal suggested that the film's shortcomings stemmed more from Olcott's "pedestrian" direction.

-Many viewers and critics, perhaps expecting the more virile Valentino of his earlier films, felt that his onscreen persona with its heavy makeup, frilled attire, and arch mannerisms (particularly in the first half) was overly feminized in Monsieur Beaucaire: a somewhat unfair accusation, considering that much of the film satirizes the excesses of the court of Louis XV.

 Much of the blame for the film's alleged shortcomings was assigned to Valentino's wife Natacha Rambova who was felt by many of Valentino's colleagues to have had an undue influence on the costumes, set and direction of the film.
 Alicia Annas wrote that audiences were most likely alienated by the general design of the film which, while historically accurate, was not tailored to 1920s American filmgoers' tastes.
 The Stan Laurel parody Monsieur Don't Care (1924) reflected the general public attitude toward Monsieur Beaucaire.